jnm2/lang-design/Target-typed static member lookup.md

 As a primary expression, `member_binding` is only permitted in locations which provide a target type.

-Expand target-typing through:

-- overloadable operators: `.Public | .Instance`
-- invocation expressions: `.Create(...)`
+TODO: flesh out.
+Expand target-typing through overloadable operators and invocation expressions.
 Compare to how target-typing works for `??`.

+### Further spec simplification

+TODO: Flesh out.
+Introduce `binding`, which is either of `member_binding`, or `element_binding` (with `'['`)

 ## Limitations

 One of the use cases this feature serves is production and consumption of values of nested derived types, for discriminated unions and other scenarios.
 But one consumption scenario that is left out of this improvement is `results.OfType<.Error>()`.
 It's not possible to target-type in this location because the `T` is not correlated with `results`.
 This problem would likely only be solvable in a general way with annotations that would need to ship with the `OfType` declaration.

+A new operator could solve this, such as `results.SelectNonNull(r => r as .Error?)`.

 ## Drawbacks

 ### Ambiguities

 There are a couple of ambiguities, with [parenthesized expressions](#ambiguity-with-parenthesized-expression) and [conditional expressions](#ambiguity-with-conditional-expression).
+See each link for details.

 ### Factory methods public in generic types